Venues of the 2012 Summer Olympics and Paralympics: Changes to the original bid

 Regent's Park was planned to host the softball and baseball events, but the IOC chose not to run those events.

 Windsor Park in Belfast, Northern Ireland, was included as a football venue in the IOC questionnaire submitted in 2004, but excluded in the final candidature file.

 On 7 June 2006, a revised masterplan for the Olympic Park was announced.
 The most significant change was the relocation of the volleyball events from a new Olympic Arena to the existing venue of Earls Court, which is several miles to the west.
 The revision also involved the re-organisation of the park shuffling the basketball, cycling, fencing, tennis, and field hockey venues in addition to the Press and Broadcast Centre.
 This move was designed to remove the need for the relocation of 80 businesses and to provide a more coherent legacy for the sporting venues.

 Another change was the relocation of the badminton and rhythmic gymnastics events to Wembley Arena in north-west London, instead of a proposed new venue near the North Greenwich Arena.

-Two venues to be developed outside central London have been also relocated from the original bid sites.
+Two venues to be developed outside central London were also relocated from the original bid sites.
 The Broxbourne canoe venue was marginally re-sited following the discovery (in October 2007) that the proposed Spitalbrook site was contaminated, while in February 2008 the Weald Country Park was deemed insufficiently challenging for elite mountain biking.
 It was announced in August 2008 that the revised venue would be at Hadleigh Farm, also in Essex.

 In August 2009, Villa Park was withdrawn from the list of venues for the football competition, due to uncertainty over Aston Villa's redevelopment plans for the stadium, and was replaced by the City of Coventry Stadium in Coventry.